desertthunder/garden/docs/writing/book-ahrens-2017.md

 - Turn the writing everything and thinking about process in to a [[Motivation when Studying|hobby]].

-## References

-### Main Book

-Ahrens, Sönke. *How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers*.
-North Charleston, SC: CreateSpace, 2017.

 [^1]: Page 20
 [^2]: <https://www.jstor.org/stable/3397642>
 [^3]: Ericsson, K. Anders, and Kyle W. Harwell.
 “Deliberate Practice and Proposed Limits on the Effects of Practice on the Acquisition of Expert Performance: Why the Original Definition Matters and Recommendations for Future Research.”
 Frontiers in Psychology 10 (2019). <https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02396>.
+[^4]: Ahrens, Sönke. *How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers*.
+North Charleston, SC: CreateSpace, 2017.
 [^5]: <https://www.reddit.com/r/Zettelkasten/comments/ots96r/on_a_failed_zettelkasten/>
 [^6]: Page 135
 [^7]: Singer, Robert N., Heather A. Hausenblas, and Christopher Janelle, eds. *Handbook of Sport Psychology*.
 2nd ed.
 New York: Wiley, 2001.